B-Sides/ELCImagePickerController/README.md

 *A clone of the UIImagePickerController using the Assets Library Framework allowing for multiple asset selection.*

-#fix some bug
-#####edit at 2014-04-25 17:33:53

-* bug 1: choose large photo (ofter taken by iphone camera, about 2MB), there will be memory warning

-   use **_EYLargePhoto_** to store very large image to disk instead of memory, in case there is memory pressure

-* bug 2: choose large photo (ofter taken by iphone camera, about 2MB), the photo ofter rotate 90˚ CCW.

-   i will rotate the photo to correct oritation with **_EYLargePhotoManager_**

 ## Usage

 The image picker is created and displayed in a very similar manner to the `UIImagePickerController`.
 The sample application  shows its use.
 To display the controller you instantiate it and display it modally like so.